dan-koller/dan-koller/README.md

 _I'm a student and hobby developer.
 I enjoy building fast and secure web apps and APIs and work hard to make it a profession._

--   🔭 I’m currently working on a React web app 👨‍💻
+-   🔭 I’m currently working on a Spring API 👨‍💻
--   🌱 I’m currently enhancing my Frontend skills
+-   🌱 I’m currently enhancing my data structures and algorithm skills
 -   🤝 I’m looking to collaborate on various projects
 -   📫 Contact me [here](https://dan-koller.github.io/src/pages/contact.html)
 -   ⚡ Fun fact: I'm really interested in science and physics 🤓